calhounbryce13/free-code-camp-project-timestamp/README.md

 ## Attribution
 - Starter code provided by freeCodeCamp.
-- All additional functionality and implementation completed by Bryce Calhoun.
+- All additional functionality and implementation completed by Bryce Calhoun (me).